Matiullah Khan

-Matiullah Khan (born 1 March 1993) is an Emirati cricketer who plays for the United Arab Emirates cricket team.
+Matiullah Khan (born 1 March 1993) is a cricketer who plays for the United Arab Emirates cricket team.

 Early life

 In 2011, he worked as a truck driver for a transport company in UAE.
 His home town is Bannu, a city in Pakistan's Khyber Pakhtunkhwa province, near the Afghan border.

 Career

 In March 2023, he was named in the UAE's squad for the 2023 Cricket World Cup Qualifier Play-off.
 He made his One Day International (ODI) debut on 30 March 2023, against the United States.

 In July 2023, he was named in the UAE's emerging squad for the 2023 ACC Emerging Teams Asia Cup.

 He made his Twenty20 debut for Abu Dhabi Knight Riders against Desert Vipers in 2024 International League T20 on 21 January 2024.